The Bankrate promise

 Drivers must carry at least the minimum amount of property damage liability insurance required in their state.
 Without the minimum coverage, you can get cited for driving without adequate insurance, which comes with a fine (at a minimum) and usually a requirement to carry an SR-22 certificate.

-However, many drivers are encouraged to purchase more liability coverage than what is required.
+However, drivers should consider purchasing more liability coverage than what is required.
 There is no guarantee that the state’s minimum required coverage limit is enough to cover the full cost of an accident.
 If you only have $5,000 in coverage and cause $25,000 in property damage, you could be responsible for the $20,000 difference.

-Ultimately, the amount of coverage you get is a personal choice.
-If you want the most protection possible, increasing your coverage limit can provide that peace of mind.
-Just keep in mind that the higher your coverage limit is, the more expensive your insurance premium will be.
+The amount of coverage you get is a personal choice in most cases.
+Sometimes, you may be required to have higher coverage limits if your vehicle is leased or if you must carry an FR-44 certificate.
+In most cases, though, the liability limits are up to you to choose.
+If you want the most protection possible, increasing your coverage limits can provide that peace of mind.
+Just keep in mind that the more coverage you carry, the more expensive your insurance premium will be.

 How do you file a property damage liability claim?

 Filing a property damage liability claim is similar to any other type of car insurance claim.
-Although the exact steps will vary based on your insurance company, here are the steps you will need to take if you caused the damage:
+Although the exact steps will vary based on your insurance company, here are the steps you might take if you caused the damage: